 - Utilise the Universal Thinking Framework to help secondary school students plan their learning.

-How to develop metacognitive abilities in your classroom?
+How to develop metacognitive strategies in your classroom?

 Teachers can develop metacognitive skills in the classroom by offering students the opportunity to implement metacognitive strategies at prime stages of a task.
 This allows students to improve both their metacognitive abilities and self-awareness to choose an efficient thought process in the future.
 Somehow, this approach is very much similar to the cycle ‘Plan, Do, Review’ which has been used by a lot of high-performance sports teams.
 A useful way is to divide the strategies into the following stages: